At the Project:

 - Yes they do, in spite of all this care.
 Considering the constant use and wear

-they last as long as they do, but eventually birds must "molt".
+last as long as they do, but eventually birds must "molt."

-- Molting is the gradual and systematic replacement of all or portions of a bird's
+- Molting is the systematic replacement of all or portions of a bird's feathers by

-feathers by new ones.
-In songbirds molt takes place gradually so they can
+new ones.
+In songbirds molt takes place gradually so they can continue to fly.

-- Different songbird species have different timing and patterns of molts, and
+- Different songbird species have different timing and patterns of molt, and some

 - Molting is "expensive" for songbirds.
 Replacing old feathers with new requires